 As researchers and medical professionals learn more about histamine allergy in the coming years, expect to hear more about this topic.

 No matter whether its symptoms are mild or life-threatening, it is a sign of impaired gut function and inflammation, both of which cause larger problems.
 If you have allergy-like symptoms without a clear cause, you might try a low-histamine diet in order to determine if histamine intolerance might be the source.

-The Low Histamine Chef– low histamine recipes, interviews, and more
+Healing Histamine – low histamine recipes, interviews, and more

 The International Society of DAO Deficiency– in depth information on deficiencies in the DAO enzyme